Liverpool Lime Street railway station

 Liverpool Lime Street is a railway station complex located on Lime Street, in Liverpool city centre, Merseyside, England.
-Although publicly a single, unified station, it is operationally divided into two official railway stations: Liverpool Lime Street High Level, the main station serving the city centre of Liverpool and the oldest still-operating grand terminus main line station in the world; and Liverpool Lime Street Low Level, an underground Wirral line station (part of the Merseyrail network) connected to the main terminal building by a pedestrian subway below street-level.
+Although publicly a single and unified station, it is operationally divided into two: High Level, the principal station serving Liverpool and the oldest still-operating grand terminus main line station in the world; and Low Level, an underground Wirral line station (part of the Merseyrail network), which is connected to the main terminal building by a pedestrian subway below street-level.
 Despite their operational distinctions, both stations are integrated from a passenger perspective, sharing signage, access points and overall station identity.
-Lime Street High Level is one of 18 stations managed by Network Rail, while Lime Street Low Level is managed directly by the train operator, Merseyrail.
+Lime Street High Level is one of 18 stations managed by Network Rail, while Low Level is managed directly by the train operator, Merseyrail.

-A branch of the West Coast Main Line from London Euston terminates at Lime Street, as does the original Liverpool and Manchester Railway.
-Journeys from the station cover a wide range of destinations across England, Scotland and Wales.
+A branch of the West Coast Main Line from terminates at Lime Street, as does the original Liverpool and Manchester Railway.